 This created a tremendous opportunity for Schneller.
 Relying on our significant research & development-driven product innovation, we set to work designing products that met the new FAA fire regulations.
 This helped to establish us as a participant in the new fire regulatory committees.

 In the following decades, Schneller would expand our product lines to include all commercial aviation and rail travel, and increase our international footprint with sales and service offices in Singapore and Paris.
 We completed a 55,000-square-foot expansion project at our main site in Kent, Ohio in 2014.

 Today, Schneller has evolved into a global leader in flexible film laminates, formable decorative thermoplastics, and non-textile flooring products for commercial aircraft.
-In the 50-plus years that Schneller has served the aircraft manufacturing industry, air travel has become much safer, due in large part to the innovations that Schneller and our industry colleagues have brought to the market.
+In the 55 years that Schneller has served the aircraft manufacturing industry, air travel has become much safer, due in large part to the innovations that Schneller and our industry colleagues have brought to the market.